Perl-Toolchain-Gang/YAML-Tiny/README.md

 ## read\_string $string;

-The `read` constructor reads a YAML file from a file name, and returns a new `YAML::Tiny` object containing the parsed content.
+The `read_string` constructor reads YAML data from a string, and returns a new `YAML::Tiny` object containing the parsed content.

 Returns the object on success, or `undef` on error.